Beer league squash finals – does it get any better?? I argue that in the amateur sports realm not much:)

 I have played a lot of sports in my day but few compare to the fun of Monday night league.
 It combines individual intensity, team camaraderie and social beers, much like rugby.
 The bonus of squash is you play the game well into your 60s and 70s.

 The league works like this.
 Every Monday from October to April you host or are hosted by another club.
 Five players from each team line up against each other.
 If you win three or more matches on the night you take the bonus points.
 Because everyone is ranked across the province you line up with someone close to your skill level.
 The games are usually nail bitters and wins are hard to come by.

 When you are not sweating profusely on court you are engrossed in your teammates matches.
 This leads to cheering, strategy, and unavoidable banter – it’s brilliant!
 Following the matches, the teams head to the restaurant for a meal, beers, and a post match debrief.
 The team set up, of an individual sport offers the best of two worlds.
 You can be competitive with yourself but enjoy the support and social connection of a team.
-You win and loose together!
+You win and lose together!

 From week to week the looming match or nagging feeling that you should have pulled off the five setter push you to be better.
 No one wants to let themselves down, let alone their team.
 This motivation makes you say no to more things unhealthy and yes to an extra workout.
 You learn to work on your weaknesses and harness your strengths.